vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 # Estimated Scope

 Very roughly, how big of a chunk of work is this?
 [Edit future-work-estimated-scope.md](https://github.com/thousandbrainsproject/tbp.monty/edit/main/docs/snippets/future-work-estimated-scope.md).
+The estimated scope can be updated throughout working on a task as the scope becomes more clear.

 !snippet[../../snippets/future-work-estimated-scope.md]